Skip to Content

 Basically, all Tequilas are Mezcals but not all Mezcals are Tequilas.
 The difference was explained to my dinner party by the owner of Sazón restaurant in Santa Fe, New Mexico (a wonderful, wonderful restaurant that we had to visit several times).

-Mezcal traditionally has a very unique, smoky flavor that is distinguishable from tequila.
+Mezcal is traditionally roasted in earthen pits lined with lava rocks, then distilled in clay pots.
+This gives it a characteristic smoky flavor that is distinguishable from tequila.
 It also tends to taste sweeter, or richer, than tequila.

 Earthen pit for making Mezcal in Oaxaca, Mexico